simonkrauter/Xfce-Simple-Dark/readme.md

 The GTK 2.x and GTK 3.0 widget theme is based on https://github.com/vkuzel/Xfce-darkness .<br>
 The GTK 3.20 widget theme is based on https://github.com/horst3180/vertex-theme .<br>
-The window title theme is based on Makulu Black.
+The window decoration theme is created from scratch.
+It exists in different sizes of the window decoration to support HiDPI environments.

 Screenshot